 No, a payment plan can be used by any registered student with current term charges.

-Any charges that are posted to the student account during enrollment are factored into the installment amount; expenses such as books that are not posted to the account are not included in the plan.
+Any charges that are posted to the student account during enrollment are factored into the installment amount.
 Please note that during the semester if a new charge has been approved by the VCBA to reflect on the student account the charge will not be included in your original plan due to you already being enrolled.
 It will be the student or authorized users responsibility to either manually include in monthly payments or to pay outside the plan.

-Yes, any charge posted to the student account is factored in the installment amount.
+No, all charges posted to the student account are factored in the installment amount.

 No, you are only allowed to sign up for a plan for the current term.
 You must re-enroll for the next term if you are interested in a payment plan.